elastic/stack-docker/README.md

 docker-compose -f setup.yml up
 ```

+Please take note after the setup completes it will output the password
+that is used for the `elastic` login.

 Now we can launch the stack with `docker-compose up -d` to create a demonstration Elastic Stack with
 Elasticsearch, Kibana, Logstash, Auditbeat, Metricbeat, Filebeat, Packetbeat,
 and Heartbeat.